almindor/lnet/README.md

 4) For Lazarus, add the path to lnet-master/lib to the Project Options > Paths - "Other unit files" OR
 5) For FPC, use -Fu to add the path to lnet-master/lib

+# Original ReadMe Content

-# Lightweight Networking Library
+## Lightweight Networking Library

 These units are an asynchronous, TCP/UDP communications classes.
 LTCP, LUDP, LTELNET, LFTP and LSMTP are example programs.

 Use the makefile to compile the lib as well as examples.

-All programs are compiled with Free Pascal 3.2.2 or 3.3.1 (http://www.freepascal.org)
+All programs are compiled with Free Pascal 2.0.4 (http://www.freepascal.org)

 Copyright (c) 2005-2018 by Ales Katona and Micha Nelissen.